Cray-HPE/docs-csm/upgrade/Stage_2.md

 ## Stage 2.2 - Worker node image upgrade

+> **`NOTE`** It is not recommended to reboot compute nodes at the same time as workers nodes with DVS servers are being upgraded.
+This is to avoid restarting DVS clients and servers at the same time.

 There are two options available for upgrading worker nodes.

 ### Option 1 - Serial upgrade